 I also want to preface this by saying that this isn’t all BS advice.
-I myself, before I get into being a tax professional, actually worked in a car dealership for many years, and I’ve seen a lot of these practices in real time.
+I, before I get into being a tax professional, I worked in a car dealership for many years, and I’ve seen a lot of these practices in real-time.
 I don’t want you to think all this is just the same advice that everyone else is giving us on the Internet on how to buy a car.
-I’m giving you insider tips that you might not have heard before, and some insider tricks that you may not have seen before or may not know about, because I’ve actually been in the car industry before.
-I’ve actually lived it and seen it, and I’m giving you my real advice.
+I’m giving you insider tips that you might not have heard before, and some insider tricks that you may not have seen before or may not know about because I’ve been in the car industry before.
+I’ve lived it and seen it, and I’m giving you my real advice.

 Also, when you go to the car dealer, don’t think you’re just going to skate in and out.
-I know a lot of people think this, and it plays on today’s world of impatience.
-But be prepared to be at the car dealer for about three hours, all said and done, between when you meet with your sales person and you go to the finance office and you negotiate your deal and you finally leave with the car.
+I know a lot of people think this, and it plays in today’s world of impatience.
+But be prepared to be at the car dealer for about three hours, all said and done, between when you meet with your salesperson and you go to the finance office and you negotiate your deal and you finally leave with the car.

 Also, on that same note, be prepared to not get the car the same day.
 The dealer, especially with used cars, may have inspections or detailing to do on that car, and you don’t want to rush it by saying “I need to have this car today” because those services are included in the cost of that car.
 If they still have to wash it and vacuum it or they have inspections that they have to do, or even if they’re going to add on some things for you, come back and pick it up [another day].
 Don’t be prepared to get [the car] the same day if the dealer’s not prepared to give it to you the same day.